(Sorry this is so late today. I'm a bit under the weather. This is a repeat from last year.)

 "The Lord is righteous in all His ways, and holy in all His works" (Psalm 145:17).

-The Psalmist reveals that our Lord's ways and works flow from His righteousness and holiness.
+The Psalmist proclaims the truth that our Lord's ways and works flow from His righteousness and holiness.
 His being determines His doing.
 The Apostle Paul amplifies this truth in the thirteenth chapter of his first epistle to the Corinthians:

 "Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.
 And though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity, it profiteth me nothing" (I Corinthians 13:1-3).

 Eloquence, foreknowledge, intelligence, knowledge, faith, power, and even acts of extreme self sacrifice mean nothing if not guided, motivated, and enabled by the character of charitable love.
 This is true in us, and were it possible for God to be anything other than who He is, it would be true in Him also.
-Thankfully, "God is love," and thus His actions always proceed from the unselfish nature and disposition of His winsome being (I John 4:8).
+Thankfully, "God is love" (I John 4:8).
+His actions always proceed from the unselfish nature and disposition of His winsome being).
 In God, therefore, character (who He is) precedes and supersedes capacity (what He can do).

 As David repeatedly commands in Psalm 107, we "we praise the Lord for His goodness, and for His wonderful works to the children of men."
 Note the order: first, His goodness, and then, His wonderful works.
 The sequence must never be reversed, whether in our understanding or in our communication of the Biblical truth of being, and then doing.
 God's heart governs His hand.
 His character guides His capacities.
 Who He is determines what He does.
 Yes, we do well to rejoice in this glory of Divine holiness, and to kneel even in this moment to offer grateful adoration, praise, and thanksgiving for the doings of our Lord that forever originate in His glorious Being.